bdbergeron/BDBOAuth1Manager/README.md

 ## Usage

 BDBOAuth1Manager consists of three core classes: `BDBOAuth1RequestSerializer`, `BDBOAuth1RequestOperationManger`, and `BDBOAuth1SessionManager`.
-Below I will provide a quick overview of each, but to really see how the three classes work together, take a look at the demo app.
-It's a simple Twitter client, but it shows how to get started using BDBOAuth1Manager in your projects.
+Below I will provide a quick overview of each, but to really see how the three classes work together, take a look at the included demo apps.
+One is a simple Twitter client and the other a simple Flickr photo gallery, but they show how to get started using BDBOAuth1Manager in your projects.

 ### BDBOAuth1RequestOperationManger